 How to Improve Your Credit Score

-Increasing Your Credit Score A credit score reflects credit payment patterns over time, with more emphasis on recent information.
+<![CDATA[Increasing Your Credit Score A credit score reflects credit payment patterns over time, with more emphasis on recent information.
 You can check your credit report to read a summary of what goes into your credit score.
 Take the following steps to improve your credit score.

 - Pay your bills on time.
 Late payments can have a major negative impact on credit score.
 Paying your bills on time is the most important contributor to a rising credit score.
 Let’s say you own a small amount of debt, it is important that you keep your payments on time.
 A Few other tips would be, minimizing outstanding debt, avoid overextending yourself, stay away from applying for credit needlessly.